ksilin/advent-of-flink-2024/04_views.md

 expensive  view is used in many places, it may make more sense to use a materialized views (a.ka. a table in CC Flink) to avoid redundant processing in all the queries that use the view.

-As always (so far), the examples in here are runnable out of the box on CC Flink and questions, remarks, corrections and discussion are very welcome in the thread.**
+As always (so far), the examples in here are runnable out of the box on [Confluent Cloud](https://confluent.cloud).